ozbillwang/clouds-comparison/README.md

 * Only compare AWS with AZure.
 * Markdown for easy updates later
 * Category types based on AWS services.
-* Service with * in front is a question service, need be reviewed.
+* Service with * in front need be reviewed.
 * Only list as similar services

 | Category | Services | AWS | Azure |